Broad Curriculum Program | Florence, Italy

 ART2003CContemporary Art Scholarship and Practice

-This course provides an introduction to the theories and creative processes that propel contemporary art and design.
-The course studies a wide range of media and methods used by visual artists and designers to create meaning in their images, objects, and experiences.
-Offered to all non-art majors.
+This class provides an introduction into the theories and creative processes that propel contemporary art and design.
+We will explore a wide range of media and methods used by visual artists & designers to build meaning into their images, objects, and experiences.
+By analyzing and writing about art and design, you can develop an enhanced awareness of the complexities of contemporary practice.

 3